 Your plan's deductible is the amount of money that you pay first, before your plan starts to pay.
 You'll see that many services, especially preventive care, are covered by the plan without you needing to meet the deductible.
 The individual deductible applies if you enroll without dependents.
 If you and one or more dependents enroll, the individual deductible applies for each member only until the family deductible has been met.
-There is no deductible when you use the Center for Student Health and Counseling (SHAC).
+There is no deductible when you use OSU Student Health Services.